 The course provides an educational programme for persons employed in the health services who hold a degree, or equivalent qualification, and who wish to qualify for or extend their knowledge of administrative practice.
-The Diploma is awarded on the successful completion of the

 The Diploma is awarded on the successful completion of the following programme.
 The course may be taken by one year of full-time study or over two years on a part-time basis.